STI-COPS/TWB-Whos-that-teacher-/Club Entries/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/114017269/193080628-5109566e-5aa8-49e6-9dfe-db0d2d69a4e6.png" width="200" height="200"></p>

-### Teacher's Web-Bio: Who's that teacher :: Group Files
+<p align="center">Teacher's Web-Bio: Who's that teacher</p>

-Here we will place the Files / Website the contestants have passed.
+This Repositry is here to collect all the websites submitted by the contestants.